domasmark/peacock-flounder/README.md

                 icon={button.icon}
                 label={button.label}
             />
-        ))}
+        )}
     </Stack>

-Peacock Flounder is a fish that can change its color.
-The idea is to introduce a theming capability to this library someday, so its components can disguise in various colours.
+[Peacock Flounder](https://en.wikipedia.org/wiki/Peacock_flounder) is a fish that can change its color.
+The idea behind the name was to introduce a theming capability to this library someday, so its components can disguise themselves in various styles.